 One of the gifts that Daniel gave him was a new mobile phone, but Daniel was very clear that this one was only to be used for selling drugs.
 Ben had to keep this phone with him and remain available to Daniels’s customers at all times.

 Ben found the work was getting more and more difficult as Daniel had told him he had sell more than cannabis and moved him on to selling Class A drugs.
 He was afraid of getting caught with the drugs.
 One time he asked Daniel of he could have a day off and Daniel yelled at him and told him he was being ungrateful.

 SIGN 4 – An individual with multiple phones

 During his time working for Daniel, Ben was often encouraged or even forced to try the drugs he was selling, as well as the beers that Daniel drank to help him ‘relax’.
 Over time his dependency on the drugs grew to the point where he did not have control over it.

 SIGN 5 – An underage boy using alcohol or drugs

-One day while Ben was delivering some cannabis on the south coast some police men noticed him drinking on the bus.
+One day while Ben was delivering some drugs on the south coast some police men noticed him drinking on the bus.
 The police came up and asked him old he was.
-They found his behaviour suspicious and so they decided to search him and found £10,000 worth of cannabis in his pockets.
+They found his behaviour suspicious and so they decided to search him and found £10,000 worth of Class A drugs.
 Ben was arrested.